stephensl/LS171/study_guide.md

     - Uniform Resource Locator
       - similar to an house address or phone number needed to communicate with friend
       - most frequently used aspect of general Uniform Resource Identifier (URI) concept, which specifies how resources located.
+      - URLs are a subset of URIs that in addition to identifying resource, provide network location

     ### URL Components with example: `http://www.example.com:88/home?item=book`
       * at minimum, must contain scheme and host.

       - `http:`
         - Scheme
-          - tells web client how to access resource
+          - defines which family of protocols to use to access resource
+          - scheme names should be lowercase, protocol names uppercase.
             - http:
             - ftp:
             - mailto: